psorus/auditor/README.md

 I think I keep it running, and update this if I dont forget;)

 Quick Update 4.02.2021:
 Currently at 1.0947, so not as good as one migth have hoped for, but still quite good.
 That being said, we are still corona affected, and it migth be interresting to see how this plays out post corona.
-I also rerun the plotting script, and as you see, the returns are quite consistent
+I also rerun the plotting script, and as you see, the returns are quite consistent and I more than double the expected return compared to the dax in the same time.
+I also removed the black dots, since they are not that useful tbh.